Total Page Views for ThaiInfo: 3,076,942 - Views this week: 3,076,942

 If you plan to rent a motorcycle often, it is better to put your own jet helmet in your luggage.
 The rented helmets do not always fit very well.
 To turn on the headlights in daytime helps you from being overlooked.
 It is advisable to drive as much on the left as possible, especially in corners.
 The bag or day pack should be well fixed in the basket, as there are some motorized pilferers.

 Liability insurances for rented motorcycles in Thailand only cover bodily injury, but not material damage.
 In case of an accident foreigners are obliged to pay a compensation.
 The other party is usually unable to pay.
 In Thailand a motorcycle is involved in every fourth road accident, in the countryside even in every second one.
+You can ask your airline for special conditions, when you intend to bring your own motorbike to Thailand.
+Usually the fully packed bike can be driven on a pallet and then it will arrive in Bangkok with the same airplane.

 A very interesting route for motorbikes leads from Ubon in the East along the Thai border to Mae Sai in the North and Umphang in the West.
 You can enjoy amazing experiences while riding through rural Thailand.
 It is recommended to do this trip in about six weeks.
 Everywhere you can easily find accommodation as well as staying in the National Parks where you can put up your tent.